NaryaAI/narya-cli/README.md

 Installed template: [FundLossTest] to [test/pnm/FundLossTest_1671118266.sol].
 ```

+### Troubleshooting

+You may see the following error message when you try to run `pnm` in macOS:

+> can’t be opened because Apple cannot check it for malicious software

+You can right click on the app in your Finder, and then click on `Open`.
+The system will ask you to allow it.
+Once allowed, you can run the command in the terminal.

 ### Support

 If you encounter any issues, have questions about using PNM CLI, or any feedback,